 MODULE 1 - SECTION 4 - CEREBROSPINAL FLUID, VENTRICLES and 3 SPACES

-In the last section we learned that the brain is really a tube-like structure, formed when the neural plate rolls up and the edges meet to enclose a central cavity.
+In section 2 (Brain Development) we learned that the brain is really a tube-like structure, formed when the neural plate rolls up and the edges meet to enclose a central cavity.
 The cavity becomes the ventricular system of the adult brain.
 In certain regions the edges of the plate fail to meet, and vascular tissue bridges the gap.
 This tissue is named the choroid plexus and it produces the cerebrospinal fluid (CSF) that fills the ventricular system and escapes into the space between the brain's surface and the skull.

 Fenestrated capillaries within choroid tissue allow for free passage of water and solutes but that tight junctions between choroid epithelial cells form a blood-CSF barrier.
 While lipid soluble substance may easily pass through this barrier, most other materials must be conveyed from blood to CSF by active transport through cells of the choroid epithelium.
 The result is that the chemical composition of the two fluids differ; for example, CSF has higher levels of chloride, magnesium and sodium, compared with plasma.
 CSF is colorless, low in protein and contains very few, if any, white blood cells.